DCPROGS/DCSTATS/README.md

 # Projected ongoing development
 This software is under development.
 Output is not fully tested, and therefore you should exercise caution if you plan to use the results for production / publication.

-Full Qt GUI is planned for Windows.
-We hope this approach will work in Linux too.
-Ultimately, we wish to include batch processing of data, and intuitive import and export.
+Batch processing of data is now implemented for Rantest.
+Intuitive import and export should follow.